codeRSH/100-days-of-code/log.md

 **Link(s) to work**: [Data Science](https://github.com/codeRSH/Data-Science )

-### Day 2:
+### Day 2: 16 June 2020

-**Today's Progress**: Complete the Python Tutorial today!!
-A pat on the back :)
+**Today's Progress**: Took whole day but creted a Tic Tac Toe Game version all by myself (in fact 2 different versions).
+Pat on the back!

-**Thoughts**: While not sure what I really learned from it, probably I just got a 'taste' of Python from the Tutorial.
-But I am glad I was able to finish it since it's been pending for far too long.
-Now starting ML from tomorrow onwards.
+**Thoughts**: While not sure what I really learned from it, but it was definitely a challenge.
+I also learned a few vscode tricks.
+Even debugged my first program in Python.
+So that's a big plus.
+But, now let's also starting ML from tomorrow onwards.
 Hope it's a great journey overall.
-Will also be 'really' learning Python by actually coding a bit from tomorrow.

 **Link(s) to work**:  [Data Science](https://github.com/codeRSH/Data-Science )